TheExtraOne/BE-IT-Incubator/README.md

 - ✅ JWT authentication with accessToken on login
 - ✅ Add nodemailer library for sending emails
+- ✅ Add uuid library
+- ✅ Change user structure in mongoDB

 ## TODO

-- [ ] Add endpoint for registration (Input data is accepted.
-Email with confirmation code will be send to passed email address.
-Confirmation code should be inside link as query param, for example: https://some-front.com/confirm-registration?code=youtcodehere)
+- [ ] Add endpoint for registration
 - [ ] Add endpoint for registration confirmation
 - [ ] Add endpoint for registration-email-resending
 - [ ] Cover changes with tests